-Fort Smith connects to both long and short side trips that will show you many different sides of Northern life and wilderness.
+Fort Smith connects you to both long and short trips that will show you many different sides of Northern life and wilderness.

 Fort Smith connects by road to a number of NWT Parks’ campsites and camping routes, the nearest being the Wood Buffalo Route.
-As the name suggests, the route focuses on campsites and day use areas in Wood Buffalo National Park.
+As the name suggests, the route focuses on campsites and day use areas near Wood Buffalo National Park.
 Other routes connected by road to Fort Smith include the Waterfalls Route, Great Slave Route, and the Frontier Trail.
 Visit www.nwtparks.ca for more information on exciting routes along the highway, to find campgrounds, parks, quaint churches, traditional villages, tumbling rapids or roaring waterfalls.

 All campsites have well-maintained amenities and facilities, as well as beautiful views of NWT lakes, rivers, and landscape:

 Queen Elizabeth Territorial Park: 867 - 872 - 2607, Queen Elizabeth Territorial Park.
 Queen Elizabeth Territorial Park is a full-service campsite right in the Fort Smith townsite.
 It accomodates both RV and tent campers, and it's connected to trails with views of the Slave River and Rapids of the Drowned.
 For more information call: